jonothanhunt/audio-nodes/README.md

 ### What is it?

 Audio Nodes lets you create simple synth and effect chains by connecting visual blocks: for example, MIDI Input → Synthesizer → Reverb → Speaker.
 You can tweak parameters in real time and hear the result instantly.
+### Panic Button
+Panic (All Notes Off / flush): The transport pill includes a Panic button which sends All Notes Off to every synth, clears active sequencer notes, and clears arpeggiator active outputs to recover from any hanging notes.

 - In: MIDI or generated notes (Sequencer)
 - Process: Oscillator/Synth, Reverb, Transpose, etc.